India News | PM Modi Greets People on Republic Day | LatestLY

-New Delhi, Jan 26 (PTI) Prime Minister Narendra Modi on Wednesday greeted people on the occasion of the Republic Day.
+New Delhi, Jan 26 (PTI) Prime Minister Narendra Modi greeted people on the occasion of Republic Day on Wednesday and said this is an occasion to recall the great women and men who worked towards the making of the Constitution.

 Modi tweeted, "Wishing you all a happy Republic Day.
 Jai Hind!"